weicht/fullstack-challenge/README.md

 # Evaluations

-We realize there are many items to look at when creating a microservice.
+We realize there are many items to look at when creating an application.
 Please do not feel like like you have to do everything.
-Please do not feel like you must use Node, albeit that is our primary language platform.
-If you have less security experience, but more search and database experience, then use that to your advantage in the code you write.
+Please do not feel like you must use the technologies on our stack.
+Use your strengths to your advantage in the code you write.
 Give us a heads up by documenting your code to let us know where and why you concentrated on certain items.

 As you develop your solution, you may have ideas on other avenues to pursue.
 Please feel free to include them inline as documented source or as additional [Common Mark][commonmark] compliant notes in your fork.